My new cookbook Big Vegan Flavor is now available!

 ingredients for vegan banana bread laid out on a wooden cutting board with ingredients labeled.

-Aquafaba.
-This is the leftover liquid from a can of chickpeas.
-It’s a magical ingredient that gives this banana bread and other baked goods like my Vegan Vanilla Layer Cake a tender, moist, and light texture.
+This is simply the liquid from a can of chickpeas.
+It’s a magical ingredient that gives this banana bread and other loaf-style cakes like vegan pumpkin bread and vegan gingerbread cake a tender, moist, and light texture.

-Substitute: If you don’t have a can of chickpeas at home, you can substitute 2 flax eggs instead.
+Substitute: If you don’t have a can of chickpeas, you can substitute 2 flax eggs instead.
 To make the flax eggs, mix 2 tablespoons of ground flaxseed meal with 5 tablespoons of water.
 Stir and let sit for 15 minutes to thicken.

 Several readers have made this recipe with flax eggs and said it was very tender, so rest assured, it’ll still be tasty (even if not as fluffy as the original).